C L R James died on 31 May 1989, at the age of 88.

 By the time he died James enjoyed considerable fame.
-It was commonplace in the last decade and a half to find breathlessly lauding articles about James in the bourgeois press.
+It was commonplace in the last decade and a half to find breathlessly lauding articles about James in the bourgeois pres.
 It was natural and easy enough - especially, perhaps, for journalists with a narrow modern mainstream education and a narrow experience of life - to weave the facts of James's broad life and broader achievements into heroic myth and story.

 The classless universality of the world-wide black cause overshadows the "narrowness" of the revolutionary working-class commtment of James's middle years, and anyway James himself had shed that "narrowness", though he remained a socialist and called himself a Marxist still.

 In exchange for what had James shed that "narrowness"?
-He broke with the Trotskyist movement in 1951, when he left the Socialist Workers Party of the USA.
+He broke with the Trotskyist movement in 1951, when left the Socialist Workers Party of the USA.
 Together with others, he had made many just criticisms of that movement and the direction it had taken.

 Post-war Trotskyism was being given shape in its attempt to analyse Stalinism, which was now plainly no longer what it had seemed to Trotsky - a transitory regime, which could not be designated a new exploitating society only because it was transitory, with its dominant bureaucracy a malignant social growth rather than an organically functioning ruling class.
-James advocated his own "state capitalist" analysis, and talked of the danger that what he called "Pabloism" was replacing Trotskyism.
+James advocated his own "state capitalist" analysis, and talked of the danger of what he called "Pabloism" replacing Trotskyism.